 The Basel III capital framework was introduced in the European Union by means of Directive (EU) No 575/2013 on prudential requirements for credit institutions and investment firms (Capital Requirements Regulation - CRR) and Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (Capital Requirements Directive IV - CRD IV) and published on 27 June 2013.
 CRD IV became national law in Germany by amending the German Banking Act (KWG) and the German Solvency Regulation (SolvV), as well as the related regulations.
 The sum of these regulations represents the new regulatory framework, which in Germany applies to subjects including capital, leverage, liquidity, as well as Pillar III disclosures.
 The new regulatory framework took effect on 1 January 2014, subject to different transitional rules.
-This report refers to the business year ending on 31 December 2014.
+This report refers to the business year ending on 31 December 2015.
 Thus, rules and regulations that were valid to this date apply, unless otherwise indicated.

 Transitional rules apply to some regulatory requirements, most of which will be phased in through 2018, such as capital deductions, regulatory filters and the introduction of minimum capital ratios.
-Binding minimum requirements for short-term liquidity will be introduced in 2015, and a standard for the structure of longer term refinancing is expected to become effective in 2018, along with a binding leverage ratio.
-It will only become mandatory to disclose the leverage ratio per 1 January 2015.
+Binding minimum requirements for short-term liquidity were introduced in 2015.
+A standard for the structure of longer term refinancing is expected to become effective in 2018, along with the introduction of a binding leverage ratio.